conda/ceps/cep-00??.md

 For each entry in the contents table, compute the hash for the concatenation of:
 - UTF-8 encoded bytes of the path, relative to the input directory.
 Backslashes MUST be normalized to forward slashes before encoding.
 - Then, depending on the type:
+    - For regular files:
-    - For text files, the UTF-8 encoded bytes of an `F` separator, followed by the UTF-8 encoded bytes of its line-ending-normalized contents (`\r\n` replaced with `\n`).
+        - If text, the UTF-8 encoded bytes of an `F` separator, followed by the UTF-8 encoded bytes of its line-ending-normalized contents (`\r\n` replaced with `\n`).
 A file is considered a text file if all the contents can be UTF-8 decoded.
 Otherwise it's considered binary.
 If the file can't be opened, it's handled as if it were empty.
-    - For binary files, the UTF-8 encoded bytes of an `F` separator, followed by the bytes of its contents.
+        - If binary, the UTF-8 encoded bytes of an `F` separator, followed by the bytes of its contents.
+        - If it can't be read, error out.
     - For a directory, the UTF-8 encoded bytes of a `D` separator, and nothing else.
     - For a symlink, the UTF-8 encoded bytes of an `L` separator, followed by the UTF-8 encoded bytes of the path it points to.
 Backslashes MUST be normalized to forward slashes before encoding.
-    - For any other paths, the UTF-8 encoded bytes of a `?` separator, and nothing else.
+    - For any other types, error out.
 - UTF-8 encoded bytes of the string `-`.

+Note that the algorithm MUST error out on unreadable files and unknown file types because we can't verify its contents.
+An attacker could hide malicious content in those paths known to be "unhashable" and later reveal then again in the build script (e.g. by `chmod`ing them as readable).

 Example implementation in Python: